I-Tuning: Tuning Frozen Language Models with Image for Lightweight Image Captioning

 \section{Conclusion}

-In this paper, we present \textbf{I-Tuning} for parameter efficient tuning PLMs with images for captions generation.
-Extensive experiments are conducted on how to design and train our framework.
-Evaluating on the image captioning tasks, \textbf{I-Tuning} achieves comparable or even better performance than the previous works which contain 2-4 times more trainable parameters and/or consume much more cross-modal pre-training data.
+In this paper, we present a novel lightweight image captioning framework, \textbf{I-Tuning}, which efficiently tunes the frozen PLMs with images.
+Extensive experiments are conducted to verify the effectiveness of our method.
+Compared with the baseline systems, our method achieves comparable or even better performance, while our models require up to \textbf{10 times fewer} trainable parameters and \textbf{much fewer} training data.